realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 What do you like about working here?

 Similar to the question about culture, this question provides the positive qualities of a workplace.
 Ensure these qualities match with what you’re interested in for a work environment.

+Is there any training for the role and how is the training delivered?

+If you’re interested in receiving training for a role, consider asking this question.
+Additionally, you may want to ask how the training will be delivered, such as digitally, in-person, shadowing a current employee, or another method.
+Shadowing is when you closely observe another employee perform the role.